Ecuadoreans rally behind president over Assange asylum

 He has been widely criticized for his hostility toward Ecuadorean media, but he says they are controlled by big business and are intent on weakening his government.
 Supporters say the decision to grant asylum to Assange demonstrates Correa's support for free expression.

-Many at the rally on Monday wore multi-colour bandannas with images of Assange and the message: "Without real freedom of expression, there will not be sovereignty."
+Many at the rally on Monday wore multi-color bandannas with images of Assange and the message: "Without real freedom of expression, there will not be sovereignty."

 "I back the president 100 percent because I believe that there's freedom of expression in Ecuador.
 But there must also be freedom of expression at the international level and a journalist that has had as much significance as Assange must not be censored," said Christian Cuchi, 27.